cynthiachen7/Sushi-In-Culture/README.md

 # CS148 - Final Ray-Traced Image
-With my friend Mason Krohn
+I created an image of sushi in suspension culture in Blender with my classmate Mason Krohn.